wanglongqi/WriteTeX/latexcmd.md

 `xelatex "-output-directory={tmp_dir}" -interaction=nonstopmode -halt-on-error "{tex_file}" > "{out_file}"`

-There are three options can be used to specified:
+There are three options can be specified:

 `{tmp_dir}`: this will be replaced by the directory of temporary directory used.